haodu007/hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-Hao Du is a lecturer at the School of Sciences, Beijing University of Posts and Telecommunications.
-Her research interests include symbolic computation and differential/difference algebra.
+My research interests includes symbolic computation and differential/difference algebra.

-She has Published 3 papers and 1 poster at The International Symposium on Symbolic and Algebraic Computation (ISSAC), which is the top conference in the field of symbolic computation, and 3 papers in journals such as Journal of Systems Science and Complexity and European Journal of Combinatorics.
+I've Published 3 papers and 1 poster at The International Symposium on Symbolic and Algebraic Computation (ISSAC), which is the top conference in the field of symbolic computation, and 3 papers in journals such as Journal of Systems Science and Complexity and European Journal of Combinatorics.
 She served as a member of the Short Communications Committee of ISSAC 2021